EspressoSystems/cape/README.md

     cargo build --release

-The `--release` flag is recommended because without it many cryptographic computations the project relies one become unbearably slow.
+The `--release` flag is recommended because without it many cryptographic computations the project relies on become unbearably slow.

 ## Docker images